creditcardGenius Team

 Instant approval: Yes

-The RBC Avion Visa Infinite Privilege earns at a steady rate of 1.25 Avion points per $1 spent on everything.
-While you’re saving up points, you can also discover this card’s biggest advantage: the Visa Infinite Privilege program.
+The RBC Avion Visa Infinite Privilege earns 1.25 Avion points per $1 spent on all purchases.
+While you’re saving up points, you can also discover this card’s most significant advantage: the Visa Infinite Privilege program.

-VIP perks and benefits include even more exclusive events, hotel benefits, and priority airport services than the Visa Infinite program, plus the complimentary Visa Airport Companion.
-You’ll get six free lounge visits per year – and beyond that, you can access 1,200+ airport lounges in the Dragonpass network for $35 USD per visit and enjoy complimentary food and drink before the flight you booked using the RBC Air Travel Redemption Schedule.
+VIP perks and benefits include additional exclusive events, hotel benefits, and priority airport services beyond those in the Visa Infinite program, plus the complimentary Visa Airport Companion.
+You’ll get 6 free lounge visits per year – and beyond that, you can access 1,200+ airport lounges in the Dragonpass network for $35 USD per visit and enjoy complimentary food and drink before the flight you booked using the RBC Air Travel Redemption Schedule.

 This premium card comes with a premium annual fee, though – $399 per year isn't nothing.
 Though it's at least offset by a welcome bonus worth an incredible $1,631.